The Messengers (TV series): Four Horsemen

-A former nurse whose experience during war turned her into a cold-blood murderer with psychotic tendencies.
-Back from war, she started killing ill patients as an act of mercy while having an affair with a married doctor until he ended the affair to return to his wife.
+A former nurse whose experience during war turned her into a cold-blooded murderer with psychotic tendencies.
+Back from war, she began killing ill patients as an act of mercy while having an affair with a married doctor until he ended the affair to return to his wife.
 Feeling jealous, Rose killed the doctor's wife and kept her ring as a souvenir, completing her transformation into the Horseman of Death.
 Rose then decided to pose as and become the de facto leader of the Messengers as a ruse to find the other Horsemen of the Apocalypse with their help.
 She shelters the Messengers at a foreclosed house and uses a local eatery/bar entitled "The Last Supper Bar-Grill" as their base of operations.
 After she shows her true colors by killing Joshua, he is later resurrected by the Devil himself.